Guidelines - Innovation and Learning Network

 - Create an organizational profile to access the online application.

-(Please note: Usernames/Passwords created for previously-submitted Adams, CIP-Peers, Cultural Districts, Cultural Facilities Fund, SerHacer, MassFestivals, and/or YouthReach applications can all be used.)
+(Please note: Usernames/Passwords created for previously-submitted CIP-Gateway, Cultural Districts, Cultural Facilities Fund, SerHacer, MassFestivals, and/or YouthReach applications can all be used.)

 - Complete the online application.
 Including an upload of the following supporting document:

 Click the "final submission" button of the online application.
-Your application will then be automatically received by the MCC.
+Your application will then be automatically received by the Mass Cultural Council.

 - An organizational resolution approved by the applicant’s governing board stating a commitment to learn, take action, and embrace inclusivity as a core organizational value.
 If the board is not able to meet prior to the application deadline, the applicant should be able to provide the date that the board will meet to vote on the resolution.

-The MCC will review the application materials and select up to 10 organizations for participation that:
+The Mass Cultural Council will review the application materials and select up to 10 organizations for participation that:

 - Demonstrate evidence of a commitment to learn, take action, and embrace inclusivity as a core organizational value.